 The characteristics of the process are outstanding; it is more environmentally friendly than other competing technologies and does not produce any significant co-products besides water.
-Additionally the HPPO process comes with a considerably lower investment volume resulting in higher profitability than with a conventional production process for propylene oxide.
+Additionally, the HPPO process comes with a considerably lower investment volume, resulting in higher profitability than with a conventional production process for propylene oxide.

 Global HPPO cooperations

-The new production plant has an annual capacity of 230,000 metric tons.
-Evonik Industries has invested over one hundred million euros in the site.
+The production plant has an annual capacity of 230,000 metric tons.
+Evonik has invested over one hundred million euros in the site.
 To date, hydrogen peroxide has been used mainly as a bleaching agent by the textile and pulp industry.
 The HPPO process allows this eco-friendly oxidant to also be employed in the direct chemical synthesis of propylene oxide.